 Dr Robert Gropel

-Dr Rob has the privelage of looking after the two best adopted children in the world (according to him): Comfyshoes (pictured here with Rob) and Tinkerbell, who are very much adored and spoiled.
+Dr Rob has the privilege of looking after the two best adopted children in the world (according to him) Comfyshoes and Tinkerbell, who are very much adored and spoiled.